-STH 210 | Lighting and Sound Design | 2 credits
+STH-210 | Lighting and Sound Design | 2 credits

 Solid coverage of the basic theories and practices associated with lighting and sound operation for staged events.
-A broad study of instrumentation, equipment, and software, as well as hands on experiences in the design and execution of lighting and sound plots.
+A broad study of instrumentation, equipment, and software, as well as hands-on experiences in the design and execution of lighting and sound plots.

-STH 213 | Crime, Literature and Film | 3 credits
+STH-213 | Crime, Literature and Film | 3 credits

 Crime Literature and Film is a reading course.
 The primary texts and films are from the 20th and 21st century.
 We will be primarily looking at fiction, nonfiction, film noir and documentaries and will discuss other forms of expression.
 Part of exploration will be to interrogate the boundaries between story and essay, fact and fiction, movies and documentaries.
-Prerequisites: ENG 103.
+This course satisfies the general education literature elective.
+Prerequisites: ENG-103 or ENG-104.

-STH 221 | Movement | 2 credits
+STH-221 | Movement | 2 credits